battlecode/battlecode-server-2017/specs.md

 ### Ending turn

-Calling `yield()` and `selfdestruct()` instantly end the turn of a robot, potentially saving bytecodse.
+Calling `yield()` and `selfdestruct()` instantly end the turn of a robot, potentially saving bytecodes.
 Otherwise a turn ends naturally when the bytecode limit is hit.
 Every turn a robot gets 10000 bytecodes to run code.

 ### Cows
 Cows are a scalar field.
 Each location on the map has a certain natural cow growth.
 During each turn, each location gains a number of cows equal to the natural cow growth, and then 0.5% of the cows on that location die a natural death.